Concatenated continuous driving of silicon qubit by amplitude and phase modulation: Properties of stabilized Rabi oscillation

 At the end of this section, we examine the characteristics of the CCD schemes for Rabi oscillations with no artificial errors.
-Figures~\ref{E4}(a) and (b) show Rabi frequency $\Omega_0/2\pi$ dependence of Rabi oscillation decay time $T_2^{\rm{Rabi}}$ and quality factor $Q$.
-Here, we define $Q$ as the decay time $T_2^{\rm{Rabi}}$ divided by the $\pi$ rotation time $T_{\pi}$, $Q = T_2^{\rm{Rabi}}/T_{\pi}$.
+Figures~\ref{E4}(a) and \ref{E4}(b) show Rabi frequency $\Omega_0/2\pi$ dependence of Rabi oscillation decay time $T_2^{\rm{Rabi}}$ and quality factor $Q$.
+Here, we evaluate the coherence protection effect using the Rabi oscillations measured in the laboratory frame.
+We define $Q$ as the decay time $T_2^{\rm{Rabi}}$ divided by the $\pi$ rotation time $T_{\pi}$, $Q =T_2^{\rm{Rabi}}/T_{\pi}$.
+The $\pi$ rotation time is determined from the conventional Rabi frequency in the laboratory frame ($T_\pi = \pi / \Omega_0$).
 We use $\epsilon_{\rm{m}} = \Omega_0/4$ for CCD schemes and extract the decay time $T_2^{\rm{Rabi}}$ by fitting to an exponentially decaying sinusoidal.
 For comparison, we plot the bare qubit results.
 As shown in Fig.~\ref{E4}(a), the decay time $T_2^{\rm{Rabi}}$ decreases as $\Omega_0/2\pi$ increases.
-This decrease is probably due to the MW induced noise observed in the ESR or ESDR experiments~\cite{undseth2023hotter}.
-The maximum $Q$ of the bare qubit is about 70, but this value is almost similar to those of three CCD schemes as shown in Fig.~\ref{E4}(b).
+This decrease is probably due to the MW-induced noise observed in the ESR or EDSR experiments~\cite{undseth2023hotter}.
+The maximum $Q$ of the bare qubit is about 70, but this value is similar to those of three CCD schemes as shown in Fig.~\ref{E4}(b).
 To further investigate the CCD schemes, we plot the quality factor $Q$ as a function of modulation strength $\epsilon_{\rm{m}}$ [Fig.~\ref{E4}(c)].
 When $\epsilon_{\rm{m}}$ is small, no significant differences are observed between the CCD schemes, but as $\epsilon_{\rm{m}}/\Omega_0$ approaches 1, $Q$ decreases in AMCCD and CMCCD.
+A decrease in $Q$ factor with $\epsilon_{\rm{m}}$ is expected due to the increasing strength of the counterrotating term in the second rotating frame.
+However, a decrease in $Q$ is also observed for CMCCD where this error is suppressed, suggesting that the higher MW power, see Appendix~B, leads to additional dephasing

-This behavior is probably attributed to the MW induced noise caused by an increase in $\epsilon_{\rm{m}}$ of CCD schemes that include amplitude modulation.
-We note here that the CCD schemes cannot improve the quality $Q$, unlike the previous reports from using a natural silicon quantum dot~\cite{kuno2025robust}.
-This fact indicates that the dominant noise source limiting $Q$ in this experimental system is the high-frequency noise, which cannot be removed by the CCD schemes.
+We note here that the CCD schemes cannot improve the quality $Q$, unlike the previous reports from using a natural silicon quantum dot~\cite{kuno2026robust}.
+This observation indicates that the improvement of $Q$ is limited by noise components that are not suppressed by the CCD schemes.
+Since CCD primarily suppresses low-frequency fluctuations, the remaining higher-frequency noise likely limits the achievable $Q$.